-These giant white egg-shaped structures visible on the tip of Deer Island (which is not actually an island, and accessible by vehicle and on foot) is Boston’s wastewater treatment plant, the second largest plant of this type in the country.
+These giant white egg-shaped structures visible on the tip of Deer Island (which is not actually an island; it’s accessible by vehicle and on foot) is Boston’s wastewater treatment plant, the second-largest plant of this type in the country.